jefftriplett/kindlestrip/README.rst

 kindlestrip
 ===============================

-A pip-installable conversion of Paul Durrant's kindlestrip http://www.mobileread.com/forums/showthread.php?t=96903
+A pip-installable conversion of Paul Durrant's kindlestrip library to strip the penultimate record from a Mobipocket file. (http://www.mobileread.com/forums/showthread.php?t=96903)

 Usage